 Emergency Response Team

 The Boerne Police Department has 10 officers dedicated to the Boerne Emergency Response Team (BERT).
-The BERT is commanded by Captain Steve Perez and Sergeant Mitch Scoggins.
+The BERT is commanded by Captain Steve Perez and Lieutenant Mitch Scoggins.
 The training has been intensified as our community continues to grow rapidly.
 Our ultimate goal is to be the best prepared that we can be in the event of a high risk situation.

 This team is divided into two units; a negotiations unit and a tactical unit, both of which work together to preserve life and keep citizens safe through combined tactics.
 Members of the negotiations unit have been through specialized training geared specifically towards negotiations.
 The negotiations unit trains on hostage negotiations, planning/gathering intelligence and other intricate details, ultimately working towards a non-lethal resolution.